 - Robotic components for the forest industry – stackers and loaders for safety in rough terrain.

-- Robotic components the space industry – a vibration-cancelling table for the MIR space station for the use of its microscopes.
+- Robotic components for the space industry – a vibration-cancelling table for the MIR space station for the use of its microscopes.

 - Medical components for prostate imaging, hearing aids, and dental equipment.